 This is not passive.
 Your brain is working intensely during comprehension: predicting what comes next, comparing predictions against what arrives, updating its model when predictions fail.
 Every moment of engaged listening is training.
 You just can't feel it happening because the process is unconscious.

 What the mechanism does not need is analysis.
-It doesn't need you to consciously identify the grammar rule behind a sentence you just understood.
-It doesn't need you to look up every unknown word.
+It doesn't need you to consciously identify the grammar rule behind a sentence you just understood, or to look up every unknown word.
 These activities engage the explicit system, which has its uses, but they interrupt the implicit system's workflow.
 The acquisition mechanism learns from understanding messages, from the flow of meaning rather than the dissection of form.

-Your brain's learning machinery isn't what's holding you back.
-The bottleneck is input: getting enough of it, at the right level, consistently over time.
-The path is not complicated or glamorous.
-It requires patience with a process that produces no visible output for long stretches and then suddenly clicks.
+Given the machinery is intact, the real bottleneck is the input itself: getting enough of it, at the right level, consistently over time.
+The path that gets you there is not complicated or glamorous, and it requires patience with a process that produces no visible output for long stretches and then suddenly clicks.

 What the mechanism needs now is the same thing it needed when you were eight months old, sitting in front of a world of sound.
 Input, volume, and time.